ankitects/anki-manual/src/deck-options.md

 ### Leeches

 Control the way Anki handles leeches.
-Please see the [leeches](leeches.md) section for more information.
+For details, see the [leeches](leeches.md) section.

 ## Display Order

 The options in this section are taken from the deck you select to study, not the deck of the currently displayed card.

-This section is only available when you have [the v3 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html) enabled.

 Some further information about display order is available in the [studying section](studying.md#display-order).

 ### New Card Gather Order

-Controls how Anki gathers cards from each subdeck.
+Controls how Anki gathers cards from a deck.
 The options are:

-- Deck: gathers cards from each deck in order, starting from the top.
-Cards from each deck are gathered in ascending position.
+- **Deck**: gathers cards from each subdeck in order, starting from the top.
+Cards from each subdeck are gathered in ascending position.
 If the daily limit of the selected deck is reached, gathering may stop before all decks have been checked.
 This order is fastest in large collections, and allows you to prioritize subdecks that are closer to the top.